Glen4687/Resume-Scorer/README.md

    Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## Deployment on Vercel
+## Deployment

-Deploy this application to Vercel with a single click.
+This application is ready to be deployed to Vercel.

-1. **Create a new project on Vercel** and import your repository `https://github.com/Glen4687/Resume-Scorer.git`.
+1. **Create a new project on Vercel** and import your repository.

 2. **Set the environment variable:**
    - In the Vercel project settings, navigate to the "Environment Variables" section.